OranMizrahi/my-labs/Ansible/Docker with slave/README.md

   ```
 </details>

-If you got into the end you did a great job, but we devops like all to be as IaC so try to make a docker-compose.yaml
+If you got into the end you did a great job, but we devops like all to be as IaC, oganizing this into a docker-compose.yaml will provide a more efficient and reproducible setup.